If you’ve stepped into the

 2. Bad experiences

-On the surface this seems like ranting.
-But there’s a reason to this one.
+On the surface, this seems like ranting.
+But there’s a reason for this one.

-The interesting thing is how “anime profile picture” is thrown into the conversation.
+The interesting thing is how an “anime profile picture” is thrown into the conversation.

-This goes back to the prejudice comment in point #1.
-Being associated with
+This goes back to the prejudiced comment in point #1.
+Being associated with anime is treated like Corona.

-But in the end – a few bad apples causes people to irrationally judge you.
+But in the end – a few bad apples cause people to irrationally judge you.
+Anime or otherwise.

 3. Not knowing who’s behind the profile picture